mikellykels/ninja_gold_game_flask/README.md

 ---

 1. To run, open your terminal and go to the folder where the `server.py` file is in.
-2. Then, enter `python server.py` to start the server up.
+2. Then, enter `python server.py` in your terminal to start the server up.
 3. Open your browser and go to `localhost:5000`
 4. Start playing!